fclamp/eotic/README.md

 ## features

-2. cleaner grammer than `mustache`.
+1. Cleaner grammer than `mustache`.
-1. 没有使用with，屏蔽公认的性能问题。
+1. Without `with` statement in compiled function, so recognized performance problems will be shielded.
-1. 完善的报错信息，便于快速定位错误。
+1. More detailed error logging.
-1. 遍历数组时，内置支持索引功能。
+1. Build-in `index` support when iterating an array.
-1. 内置支持else if语意块。
+2. Build-in `else if` support.
-1. TODO: 支持”管道”filter。
+1. TODO: Customizable output filter plugin.
-1. TODO: 支持子模板。
+1. TODO: More useful partial template than `mustache`.
-1. TODO: 配套的预编译工具。
+1. TODO: Matching precompiled npm tool.

 ## usage